cikasm/idp-mvp/docs/problem-statement.md

 # Problem Statement

+DevOps teams struggle with existing IDPs due to complexity, high maintenance, and low adoption.
+This project aims to create a lightweight, self-service IDP that automates common DevOps workflows.

 ## The pain points being solved

 1. **Over-engineering in IDPs:** Existing IDPs are complex, bloated, and require dedicated maintenance.